 Once that became clear to me, a more compassionate and loving part of me came to my rescue and rushed to my defense, saying, “Andrea, Sweetie, it’s okay that you don’t look as great as you’d like.
 And you’ve gained weight over the past year.
 It’s no big deal.
 It’s okay.
 You’re okay.
 After that little chat with my inner nurturer I felt so much better.

 The rest of the day went smoothly and by the time I got home, I was fine.
-This morning I looked in the mirror again and saw the same reflection; a bigger me.
+The next morning I looked in the mirror again and saw the same reflection; a bigger me.
 I realize it’s going to take some time to get back to the level of health where I used to be, and I’m proud to say that I’m worth every minute of it.
 The good news is that I’ve taken the biggest step by clearing out all the drama and taking 100% responsibility for my life and my happiness.
 I credit much of my success in letting go of my insecurities to meditation.
 It’s enabled me to see things from a bigger perspective.

 Meditation: My Way